-

 is a hash unique to your project - Copy this URL and open it in a browser to test that the project runs

-- Restart the project with
+- Stop the project using

 npm run dev